ChiragGupta-7410/BAS-Bookshop-Automation-System/README.md

 9. BAS should allow employees to update the inventory whenever new supply arrives.
 10. Also upon request, BAS should generate sales revenue for last 2 weeks.
 11. The sales statistics will help the owner to know the exact business done over any period of time and also to determine inventory level required for various books.
-12. The inventory level required for a book is equal to the number of copies of the book sold over a period of two weeks multiplied by the average number of days it takes to procure the book from its publisher.
-Every day the book shop owner would give a command for the BAS to print the books which have fallen below the threshold and the number of copies to be procured along with the full address of the publisher.
+12. The inventory level required for a book is equal to the number of copies of the book sold over a period of two weeks multiplied by 2.
+13. The book shop owner would give a command for the BAS to print the books which have fallen below the threshold.